leecaochang/mesa-core/documents/MESA-Specification.md

 }
 ```

+**Server mode and `enforcement_mode`.** `enforcement_mode` is resolved per Rule D (Section 5.7): a more specific profile MAY set it, including declaring `advisory` where a broader level declared `enforced`.
+This MUST NOT create a fail-open path on a server that is itself operating in `enforced` mode.
+A Level 3 server enforces a call when either the server's operating mode or the effective profile's `enforcement_mode` is `enforced`; the two compose disjunctively.
+A profile-level `advisory` therefore weakens enforcement only on a server that is itself running in advisory mode, which is an operator-level decision to treat all boundaries as advisory.
+Operators who require enforcement MUST run the server in `enforced` mode; in that posture a per-profile `enforcement_mode` can only add enforcement, never remove it.

 ### 6.2 Side Effect Scope

 `side_effect_scope` describes the **direct physical footprint** of a write operation.
 It refers strictly to hardware-level consequences, not downstream automation cascades.
 Automation cascade effects are the responsibility of the automation conflict system (Section 11, MESA Enrichment).